Robbie Williams: 2024–present: Better Man and Britpop

 In May 2025, an exhibition of Williams' artwork opened in London.
 The Guardian gave it one out of five, saying it comprised "line drawings filled with therapy speak, greeting-card banter and meaningless affirmations".
 On 21 May 2025, he announced the release of his upcoming thirteenth studio album, Britpop; on the same day, he released the album's lead single, "Rocket", which features Tony Iommi.
-On August 21, 2025, Williams released the single "Human", whoch freatures Mexican sibling pop-duo Jesse & Joy.
+On August 21, 2025, Williams released the single "Human", which features Mexican sibling pop-duo Jesse & Joy.

 In October 2025, Williams' Istanbul concert was cancelled over his alleged support for Israel, after social media users accused him of being a Zionist.
 Williams has not publicly commented on the Gaza war.
+He released Britpop 's fourth single, "Pretty Face", on 15 October 2025; the single peaked at number 14 on the UK Singles Downloads Chart, becoming the album's best performing single.

+With an original release date set for 6 February 2026, Williams released Britpop three weeks early, surprise-releasing the standard version of the album on digital-download and streaming sites on 16 January 2026.
+Britpop garnered good reviews from critics.
+Britpop debuted at number one on the UK Albums Chart on 23 January 2026, becoming Williams' sixteenth solo number one album.
+In achieving this, he surpassed the Beatles' previous record of fifteen UK number one albums.
+The album saw commercial success outside of the United Kingdom, debuting at number three on the German album chart, number 15 on the Irish Albums Chart, and reaching the Top 40 in Australia, Austria, Switzerland and the Netherlands.
+On 18 September 2026, Williams' collaboration with Ukrainian DJ Miss Monique was released as a single; an official visualiser, directed by Charlie Lightening, was released the day before.
+The duo premiered the track in August 2026 during Carl Cox's DJ set in Ibiza.